 Port Douglas Diving

-Port Douglas is a one hour drive north of Cairns, providing a second tropical gateway to the Great Barrier Reef.?
-Dive tours depart Port Douglas’ Marina Mirage complex daily, visiting the Agincourt Ribbon Reefs, which are a part of the Great Barrier Reef Marine Park.
+Port Douglas is a one hour drive north of Cairns, providing a second tropical gateway to the Great Barrier Reef.
+Dive tours depart Port Douglas’ Crystalbrook Super Yacht Marina daily, visiting the Agincourt Ribbon Reefs, which are a part of the Great Barrier Reef Marine Park.

-Diving here is different to diving off Cairns and if you have time, it is certainly worth investigating doing day trips from both destinations.?
-Not only is the drive between the two coastal ports rated as spectacular, but the ribbon reefs offer very different diving experiences.
+Diving here is different to diving off Cairns and if you have time, it is certainly worth investigating doing day trips from both destinations.
+Not only is the drive between the two coastal ports rated as spectacular (recently the road was named the Great Barrier Reef Drive), but the ribbon reefs offer very different diving experiences.

-The Agincourt Ribbon Reefs are a cluster of five separate reefs (Ribbon 1 – Ribbon 2 etc) which run parallel to the Continental Shelf.
+The Agincourt Ribbon Reefs are a cluster of five separate reefs (Ribbon 1 – Ribbon 2 etc) which run parallel to the Continental Shelf of Australia.
 Their proximity to the shelf means they are regularly flushed by clear oceanic waters, which means, generally speaking, visibility will be good.
 It also means you may experience thermoclines, with washes of hot and cold currents during your dive.